Vision and Mission statement

 We are committed to sustainable practices.
 The aim of teaching and embracing sustainability at CPCK is to promote a sense of responsibility, respect, wonder, participation and a connection with the land with a strong commitment to protect our children’s future environments and lifestyles.

-We value and acknowledge all Aboriginal and Torres Strait Islander people and the traditional custodians of the land who created the first footprints on the land where our preschool currently operates.
+We value and acknowledge Aboriginal and Torres Strait Islander people, their culture, their traditions and their caring custodianship of the land.
+We pay our respects to the Gayamaygal who first walked this land where our preschool is situated.

 Our Curriculum embraces the Early Years Learning Framework which works to ensure that all of our ‘children have the best start in life to create a better future for themselves and for the nation’ (EYLF).
 Children are viewed as capable and competent and as individuals who draw upon their own family culture to actively pursue their own learning.